A Quick Introduction to Pd-Lua

 As every seasoned Pd user knows, Pd also enables you to transmit messages in a wireless fashion, using receiver symbols, or just receivers for short, as destination addresses.
 In Pd, this is done through the built-in send and receive objects, as well as the "send" and "receive symbol" properties of GUI objects.

-Sending messages to a receiver in Pd-Lua is straightforward:
+Sending messages to a receiver is straightforward:

 Of course, this also handles ordinary receive symbols just fine if you pass them as a creation argument.
 Here is a little test patch showing luasend in action: